 The primary goal of the judges' evaluation was to identify products that deliver both energy efficiency and lighting quality.
-The products featured in this catalogue are the best of the products submitted.
-The judges scored each entry on color, appropriate illuminance, light distribution, glare control, appearance, serviceability, value, and energy efficiency as well as power quality and lumen maintenance.
-Flexibility, innovation, and controllability were also taken into consideration as appropriate.
+The products featured are the best of the products submitted.
+They meet all the judging criteria and would be specified by most of the judges on the panel.
+The judges scored each entry on color, appropriate illuminance, light distribution, glare control, appearance, serviceability, value, and energy efficiency.
+Dimming was considered separately as a "bonus" item since not all entries were intended to dim.

 Judges evaluated four separate criteria as part of lighting quality: color, illuminance, light distribution, and glare.
 The recognized products performed best in terms of color, illuminance, and light distribution – the highest performing criteria overall – and somewhat less well in terms of glare.
 Tellingly, color and distribution both showed the highest median results and lowest variation among all recognized products.
 Together with increasing efficacy (discussed below), highlights the substantial improvements manufacturers continue to make in product quality and performance.

 The judges considered such attributes as composition, scale, proportion, and detailing, giving more consideration to those categories (such as decorative luminaires) where appearance is an important selection criterion.

 Judges evaluated serviceability by inspecting the luminaires and attempting to access and replace the LED modules and drivers.
 Only four of the recognized luminaires had very good serviceability; 13 were considered no better than acceptable; and the median rating for all recognized products was the lowest of all the evaluation criteria.

 NGL established minimum efficacy (lm/W) requirements for each category; entries that did not meet the minimum established values were not accepted.
 Entries were then evaluated on how their efficacy compared to the minimum for their category.
 Overall, the efficacy of the recognized luminaires improved significantly from previous years.